tjunghans/react-list/README.md

 [![License]](https://github.com/tjunghans/react-list/blob/master/LICENCE)
 [![Build Status](https://travis-ci.org/tjunghans/react-list.svg?branch=master)](https://travis-ci.org/tjunghans/react-list)

-A react component that renders an array as a html list.
+A react component that renders an array as an html list.
 The array can consist of primitives or objects.
 In the case of objects, the `formatItem` function property can be used to format the item and return either a primitive or object.
 By default a string is expected.
-In case of an object, a custom `itemComponent` will be needed.
+In case of an object, a custom `itemComponent` is required.

 [Demo](http://tangiblej.neocities.org/react_list_example_v2.html)